arbhoj/tcp-nginx-ingress/readme.md

 6. redis deployment to deploy a redis instance
 7. myred service that points to the redis pod

+To deploy & Test:
-Clone this repo into the machine that is configured to connect to a k8s cluster.
+1. Clone this repo into the machine that is configured to connect to a k8s cluster.
 CD to the package dir and run “kubectl apply -f .
+Make sure that everything is deployed successfully and the nginx pod is running
+2. Install *redli* cli on your machine (https://github.com/IBM-Cloud/redli) and run the following command:
+   `./redli -u rediss://<load-balancer-ip>:9999 --long  --skipverify --tls` This should connect you to the redis command prompt